markyoder/wasp_clone/README.md

 # Getting Started
-For individuals wanting compile the code from source, below are the tested requirements and configurations.
+For individuals wanting to compile the code from source, below are the tested requirements and configurations.

 ## Requirements